AVEVA/AVEVA-Samples/ocs_samples/advanced_samples/UomsSample/Dotnet/UomsSample/UomsSample/README.md

 # Setup

-Replace the placeholders in the [apsettings](./apsettings.json) file with your TenantID, ClientID and ClientSecret.
+Replace the placeholders in the [apsettings](./apsettings.json) file with your TenantID, NamespaceId, ClientID and ClientSecret.

 ## Running the sample